I am looking for a summer social skills group to help my college-bound son or daughter successfully transition to college life.

 - needs to learn how to self-advocate

-- wants to gain more independence
+- wants to be independent

 Then the “College Transition – Summer Social Skills Group” is the program for your child!